Genital herpes is a sexually transmitted infection. It is caused by the herpes simplex virus.

 Other symptoms may include:

 A second outbreak can appear weeks or months later.
-It is usually less severe and goes away sooner than the first outbreak.
+It is usually less severe and it goes away sooner than the first outbreak.
 Over time, the number of outbreaks may decrease.

 Tests can be done on skin sores or blisters to diagnose herpes.
 These tests are most often done when someone has a first outbreak and when a pregnant women develops genital herpes symptoms.
 Tests include: